Learning Leads to Independence

 Fairfield — In furtherance of our mission to serving student who are impacted with a variety of disabilities, Saint Catherine Academy has developed a program specific to students with autism.
 Our highly structured, multi-disciplinary program is relationship based and individualize to meet the specific and challenging issues students often face.
 Our program is staffed by a special education teacher with over ten years experience teaching students with autism, and is supported by a BCBA, social worker, speech pathologist, occupational and physical therapy services.
 Teaching assistants with specific training and experience related to autism provide classroom support.

-Saint Catherine Academy is a faith-based, state approved, private special education school in Fairfield County, serving students with developmental disabilities including those with autism, intellectual or multiple disabilities.
-Our relationship-based, multidisciplinary curriculum is structured with high expectations, tailored to each student, fostering academic growth, interpersonal competencies, independent living and vocational skills.
+As a state-approved, private special education school, we hold high expectations for our students as they advance academically; develop interpersonal competencies; and add independent living and vocational skills.
 Our facility is intentionally designed to help students transition from former environments to one that encourages greater independence.
-In our nurturing learning community, students develop positive self-esteem and self-confidence while acquiring the necessary skills to reach their potential for independent living or a return to a mainstream education environment.
+In our nurturing, learning community, students develop positive self-esteem and self-confidence while acquiring the necessary skills to reach their potential for independent living or a return to a mainstream education environment.

 For more information, or to schedule a visit, please contact Brian Farrell, Director of Education, at 201-540-5381 ext.
 2002 or by email at email@example.com.